Balachander1998/si-demo/README.md

 * _Application Context config path_ - (e.g., requestReply.xml).
 Use one of the config files mentioned above as they are already part of the JAR.

 * _Application Context class path_ - (e.g., /foo/bar/target/deps).
 Basically use absolute path to the directory with all the JARs

+Core features to NOT be missed:
+* Once NiFi is started you can have as many SpringContext processors as you want.
+Even though they all derive from the same NAR, the instance of Spring Application Context is completely isolated and created/desroyed during start/stop processor.
+This means that any changes to the Application Context configuration and/or classpath will be picked up upon the next start of the processor.